Let's Go Jungle!: Lost on the Island of Spice: Story

 If the player(s) choose(s) the river, Ben and Norah ride a canoe down the river, attacked by poisonous tree frogs.
 At one point, they lose their guns in the waterfall and have to use oars to defend themselves.
 Eventually, they retrieve their guns and have to fight a giant mutant bullfrog.
 They defeat the frog by shooting a tall propane tank near the frog.
 Upon killing the frog that explodes into green goo, they find a radio that tells anyone listening about a nearby village where they can escape via helicopter.

-On the third stage (which is compulsory to play on), the player(s) travel through an abandoned village, only to be attacked by more tarantulas and mutated fleas, as they leave the village they are attacked by giant pillbugs.
+On the third stage (which is compulsory to play on), the player(s) travel through an abandoned village, only to be attacked by more jumping spiders and mutated fleas, as they leave the village they are attacked by giant pillbugs.
 They must also travel across several stone pillars by pressing the button at the right time to avoid the attention of another large purple tarantula (similar to the one seen on the first stage).
-They cross a river (due to a nearby bridge being broken) and must fight off schools of mutated piranha fish, the tree frogs again, and several mutated water bugs.
-They hear a young boy calling for help, but Ben and Norah are forced not to use the guns because that will hurt the elephant.
+They cross a river (due to a nearby bridge being broken) and must fight off schools of mutated piranhas, the tree frogs again, and several mutated water bugs.
+They hear a young boy calling for help, but Ben and Norah are forced not to use the guns because that will hurt his elephant.
 The player must use the buttons to help him save his elephant by hitting mutated fleas off its body with the buttstock of their rifles.
 The fleas get off the elephant and the boy then thanks them by letting them ride his elephant to the helicopter pad, which will help them escape the destroyed village and break the gate open.
 On the way, they encounter yet the same tarantula, this time with mushrooms growing out of its back.
 The player fatally injures it but does not kill it, instead, it falls off the cliff that they are on, right into the sea.

 The player then arrives at a Buddhist temple as the boy tells a simple backstory of what happened before the duo came and explains the temple was for the natives first, soldiers next, and the "good people" last.
 As they are safe for now, they are interrupted by spiders and the infected tarantula.
 The infected tarantula seen before returns and lunges at the player from above, when the player kills it, the tarantula falls to the Buddhist shrine and detonates several barrels of toxic waste in the process, causing an explosion that results in the lily plant pods around the shrine to become contaminated and grow teeth.
 They then merge into one giant mutant plant, which the player must fight.
 It is eventually defeated with help from the boy, who commands his elephant to kick a barrel of explosives at the plant, which the player must continuously shoot until it blows up and kills the plant.